kaiAsmOne/buildrunner/terraform/AzureDevOps/Runners/README.md

-# Create Axure DevOps Project for Runners
+# Create Azure DevOps Project for Runners

 The Terraform code in this folder will create an Azure DevOps Project according to Microsoft Cloud Adoptation Framework.
 This is pretty self explaining by looking at the code. use a terraform.tfvars similar to what you see below or use KeyVault or similar tools in production